boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

     }
     ```

- 9. Create a new model class called `GlobalAppSettings.cs` to define the following properties.
-These properties will maintain the `embedConfig.json` file object within the `GlobalAppSettings`.
+ 9. Please create a new model class called `GlobalAppSettings.cs` to define the following properties.
+These properties will store the `embedConfig.json` file object within the `GlobalAppSettings`.

      ```js
      public class GlobalAppSettings